-- Virginia's history with wine making goes back to Revolutionary times.
+- Virginia's history of winemaking goes back to Revolutionary times.

 - A 2015 market report from the Virginia Wine Board reveals a thriving and robust industry.